 The Public Employment Relations Commission affirms an interest arbitration award.
-The County of Hunterdon appealed the award of an incremental salary guide for the Sheriff's officers represented by FOP Lodge 94.
-The Commission holds that the arbitrator had the authority to award a salary guide and that the award is supported by substantial credible evidence in the record.
+The County of Hunterdon appealed an award of an incremental salary guide for correction officers represented by FOP Lodge 29.
+The Commission finds that the arbitrator had the authority to award the salary guide and that the award was based on substantial credible evidence in the record.
 The Commission notes that it does not perform a de novo review of interest arbitration awards.